In this year’s walk we covered 750 km in 33 days.

 On the other hand, it is always lovely to arrive at the end of a long walk.

-Our walk this year was generally from east to west, with a large detour to the north to take in the part of the Canal of Burgundy that we had not covered two years earlier.
+Our walk this year was generally from east to west, with a large detour to the north to take in the part of the Canal of Burgundy that we had missed two years earlier.

-Nevertheless we felt the need for a rest after a month, and as we had forgotten to allow for any rest days in our schedule, we had to shorten the overall trip.
+Nevertheless, after a month we felt the need for a rest, and as we had forgotten to allow for any rest days in our schedule, we had to shorten the overall trip.

 Although we list the appropriate TOP 100 maps at the beginning of each page of our diary, please note that these are not really adequate unless you are following a GR.
 We include them only as a general guide.